unkokaeru/kintsugi-zuihitsu/clear/project/omoikane/mth3004/mth3004 lecture 2.md

 - Acknowledgement and Response
 - Warrants

-Effective teaching is working alongside the student to develop their long-term understanding of a subject they previously had minimal foundation on.
+Effective teaching is working alongside the student to develop their long-term understanding of a subject they previously had minimal base knowledge on.